USCIS Offices are now open to the public!

 When you are applying for a US Green Card you will need to go through an interview.
 This interview will have a series of questions that you will be assessed on.
 You must pass the Green Card Interview to qualify to become a Permanent Resident.

-Read this article on Preparing Yourself for Your Green Card Interview.
+Related Article: Preparing for Your Green Card Interview.